History of Kelantan FA

-Early years (1986–06), Presidential (2007–now)
+Early years (1986–06), presidential (2007–now)

-In 1986, the Deputy Minister state of Kelantan, Datuk Haji Ahmad Rastom Haji Ahmad Maher led the association as the association president until 1990.
+In 1986, the Deputy Minister state of Kelantan, Datuk Haji Ahmad Rastom Haji Ahmad Maher led the association as the president until 1990.
 In 1991, Kelantan's State Secretary, Datuk Haji Wan Hashim Wan Daud took over the leadership after the state government changed hands.
-In 2004, the presidency changed hands after Datuk Ahmad Yaakub Jazlan are given access to leading Kelantan football.
+In 2004, the presidency changed hands after Datuk Ahmad Yaakub Jazlan became the president.

-In 2005, Kelantan has become the only team that play in Malaysia FAM League, the third-tier football league after got relegated from Premier League.
+In 2005, Kelantan became the only team to play in the Malaysia FAM League, the third-tier football league after being relegated from the Premier League.

 Beginning in 2007, the landscape of football in Kelantan began to change when Annuar Musa was entrusted to lead the Kelantan Football as the president for term of 2007–10.
-Annuar called as the father of football development in Kelantan.
+Annuar was called the father of football development in Kelantan.
 During his first year as the president, Kelantan showed improvements obtaining third place in the 2007–08 Malaysia Premier League.
 During the 2008 Malaysia Cup campaign, although Kelantan failed to qualify for the quarterfinal, the team showed improvement in the group stage.

 Annuar resigned from the position of president on 8 November 2016.

-On 17 December 2017, Bibi Ramjani Ilias Khan has broken a Kelantan football tradition when she was selected as the first woman to head Kelantan Football Association since its establishment in 1946.
+On 17 December 2017, Bibi Ramjani Ilias Khan broke a Kelantan football tradition when she was selected as the first woman to head Kelantan Football Association since its establishment in 1946.
 She was the second woman in the country to be appointed as the president of a football association after Tunku Aminah Maimunah Iskandariah took the helm at Johor Darul Ta'zim in July 2016.
 KAFA deputy president Afandi Hamzah in announcing the appointment of Bibi Ramjani said the woman entrepreneur would be leading the association for the 2018 to 2021 term.